WhatsApp Business API 2026: 5 Major Changes You Should Know

 If you use a SaaS platform (ManyChat/Wati)

-- Check the updated price is passed to you — some platforms didn’t drop pricing per Meta
+- Check that the updated pricing is actually passed on to you — some platforms haven’t dropped their prices even though Meta did

-- Consider returning to custom bot — the gap shrank, and native-language customization is preferable
+- Consider moving to a custom bot — the cost gap shrank, and a bot built for your business in your language is almost always preferable

 Full comparison: ManyChat vs Wati vs Achiya 2026